Mississippi Mud Brownies recipes are easy to come by, but I particularly like this one. The bars are made in a 13x9 inch pan and feed a crowd.

 If you like the idea of Mississippi Mud Brownies but want a smaller batch, here's an 8 inch square pan recipe for Small Batch Mississippi Mud Bars.

 Mississippi Mud Brownies

-¾ teaspoon salt (use 1/8 if using regular butter or margarine)
+¾ teaspoon salt (use ⅛ if using salted butter or margarine)

 4 large eggs

 ¼ teaspoon salt (omit if using regular butter or margarine)